apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/crawling/scraping_the_data.md

 # [](#scraping-data) Scraping data

+**Learn how to add data collection logic to your crawler, which will allow you to extract data from all the websites you crawled.**

+---

 At the [very beginning of the course](../index.md) section, and we will combine that into a web scraper.

 ## [](#review-code) Quick review of earlier's code